fetchai/docs-archived/docs/etch-language/variables.md

 Declare the dictionary `Map` type with `Map<KeyType, ValueType>()`.

+A duplicate key overrides the previous duplicate entry.

 The function `count()` returns an `Int32` value representing the number of entries in the `Map`.

 ``` c++